ibm-cloud-docs/citrix-daas/faqs.md

 {:new_window: target="_blank"}
 {:pre: .pre}
 {:tip: .tip}
+{:deprecated: .deprecated}
 {:table: .aria-labeledby="caption"}

 # FAQs
 {: #citrix-daas-faqs}

+{{site.data.keyword.cvad_full}} is deprecated.
+As of 18 April 2024, you can't create new instances, and access to existing instances will be removed.
+Existing premium plan instances are supported until 18 April 2024.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

 ## How is Windows patching handled?
 {: #faq-windows-patching}